-Before You Get Started
+Basics to Help You Get Started

 Think about your donors.
 Where are they located?
 What’s their average age?
 What’s the best way to reach them?
 How do they like to be addressed?
 What’s their communication style?
 What do they care about?
 What drives them and motivates them?

-B. Segment your donors.
+2. Segment your donors.

 Donor segmentation is the process of categorizing donors based on characteristics such as demographics and interests.
 You can segment your donors according to a variety of characteristics, depending on your nonprofit’s mission and size.

-For example, you can segment your donors according to how they were acquired, according to their gift size, engagement level, the frequency of giving, and more.
+For example, you can segment your donors according to how they were acquired, according to their gift size, engagement level, frequency of giving, and more.

 Understand how much money you need to raise this year to progress towards your mission, balancing that out with results from the past.
 Make sure to set a timeline for these goals.